 To ensure the safety of students and staff, all visitors are required to report to the main office when school is in session.
-District employees are required to wear appropriate badges while on campus conducting business.
-Students are also required to wear visible ID cards at all times when on campus.

 Discipline procedures focus on finding the cause of problems and working with all concerned to reach the proper, lawful solutions.
 The school's discipline plan begins at the classroom level.
 Teachers use a visible classroom management plan to communicate classroom/site rules, and promote positive student conduct, thus reducing inappropriate behavior.
 Appropriate consequences will be administered based on the seriousness of the student's misconduct.
 A discipline matrix stating the consequences of cumulative behavior is to be given to each student at the beginning of each year.